berenguel/lab303/DA-DP-TS303 Azure PostgreSQL migration - lift and shift or compete.md

    ~~~
    --@lab303
-   CREATE SCHEMA hr;
+   CREATE SCHEMA HR;
-   CREATE ROLE hr LOGIN PASSWORD 'test303';
-   GRANT CONNECT ON DATABASE lab303 TO hr;
-   GRANT ALL PRIVILEGES ON DATABASE lab303 TO hr;
-   GRANT USAGE ON SCHEMA hr TO hr;
+   GRANT USAGE ON SCHEMA HR TO HR;
+   GRANT HR TO pgadmin;
-   ALTER SCHEMA hr OWNER TO hr;
+   ALTER SCHEMA HR OWNER TO HR;
    ~~~

 After configuring the Azure Database for PostgreSQL equivalent of the Oracle environment, lets export the Oracle schema.